sealvault/sealvault/website/src/blog/posts/2023/04/token-transfer-tla.md

 wrong.
 The most common thing that [goes wrong](/dev-docs/design/attack-tree/#approval-spoofing) when the same Ethereum address is connected to multiple dapps is that a malicious or compromised dapp transfers the user’s tokens without their consent.
-While the user is a victim of fraud, the transaction that transfers the tokens is valid per the Ethereum protocol.
+The user is a victim of fraud, but the transaction that transfers the tokens is valid per the Ethereum protocol.
 So in order to prevent fraud, we have to understand how valid transactions can occur.

-There is only one way a native token can be transferred from an EOA ignoring gas fees (namely the user signs a transaction authorizing the transfer), but there are many different ways custom tokens can be transferred with a combination of spender approvals and meta transactions.
+There is only one way a native token can be transferred from an EOA ignoring gas fees (namely the user signs a transaction authorizing the transfer).
+There are many different ways custom tokens can be transferred though with a combination of spender approvals and meta transactions.
 I initially collected 13 different ways a custom token can be transferred and [visualized it](/dev-docs/design/token-transfer-traces/#custom-token-transfer) using diagrams.
 Diagrams explain well how a given a solution works, but it’s difficult to know if they give a complete picture of the system.
 This is why I turned to